 At some point the grounds meet Dartmoor’s wilderness, with a gate behind the house leading to the moor itself.
-Bring your horses or up to two dogs, to climb Watchet Hill to Belstone Tor and the Nine Maidens standing stones.

 Watch out for wildlife: the larks, or the buzzards and peregrine falcons diving for carrion, or the kingfishers dipping for minnows on the river.
 Ponies gather outside the gate.